-A tender offer is a company-sponsored liquidity event that gives shareholders the opportunity to tender (sell) their shares to outside investors or back to the company.
-The company brings the buyers to table, sets the price, and organizes the transaction.
+A tender offer gives shareholders the opportunity to sell their shares to outside investors or back to the company.
+The company brings the buyers to the table, sets the share price, and organizes the transaction.

-Keep in mind, though, that tender offers aren’t routine occurrences.
-It’s up to your company to decide whether to run a tender offer, and there are no assurances your company will ever offer such a program.
-And even if your company does run a tender offer, there’s no guarantee you will be able to sell your shares, as there may be additional requirements that you need to satisfy or there may be too much interest and the tender offer may be “oversubscribed.”
+Tender offers aren’t routine occurrences.
+It’s up to your company to decide whether to run a tender offer, and there are no assurances they will.
+Even if your company does organize a tender offer, there’s no guarantee you’ll be able to sell your shares.
+There may be additional requirements that you need to satisfy, such as completing a certain length of tenure at the company.

-Another option is to sell stock through a secondary transaction site prior to the company going public.
-With this option, the secondary marketplace connects you to investors who want to buy your stock.
-However, it’s a complex process that takes a lot of time, costs money (upwards of 5% of your gross proceeds), and may not get you the best price for your stock.
+Another option for selling private stock is to sell on a secondary marketplace.
+A secondary marketplace connects you to investors who want to buy your stock.
+However, a secondary transaction that’s not facilitated by the company is a complex process that takes a lot of time.
+It can also cost upwards of 5% of your gross proceeds, and may not get you the best price for your stock.

-What should I consider before selling private company shares?
+What should I consider before selling private company stock?

-Selling your private shares is a big decision that depends in part on your personal finances.
+Selling your stock in a private company is a big decision that depends in part on your personal finances.
 Before selling, consider these four factors:

 1. Your company’s restrictions around selling shares

 If you hold shares in a private company, sometimes you can’t sell your stock without the company’s permission.
-Not only that, but the company also has the right of first refusal, which means they can buy back your stock before other investors do.
+Your company usually has the right of first refusal, which means it can buy back your stock before other investors do.

 The first step to selling your shares is asking your CFO or founder if they are planning to run a buyback or third-party tender offer.
 If they do run such a program, they will set rules.
-You might only be able to sell a certain number of shares, for example, or only qualify if you’ve exercised your options and held onto the resulting shares for a certain amount of time, such as six months.
+You might only be able to sell a certain number of shares, or you may only qualify if you’ve exercised your options and held onto the resulting shares for a certain amount of time.

-A tender offer must remain open for a period of time, so take time to evaluate the qualifying criteria and terms of a sale to make sure you’re comfortable with everything.
+A tender offer must remain open for at least 20 business days.
+You can use the time to evaluate the qualifying criteria and Offer to Purchase (terms of sale) to make sure you’re comfortable with the specifics.

-Before you decide to sell your shares, you should also investigate the stock’s current bid-ask spread, which is the difference between the highest bidding price per share to buy (bid price) and the lowest price per share to sell (asking price).
+If you’re planning to sell through a secondary marketplace, determine the stock’s bid-ask spread, which is the difference between the highest bidding price per share to buy (bid price) and the lowest price per share to sell (asking price).

 If, for example, the asking price is $100 and the highest bid is $90, then the spread is $10.
 This means even if you think the stock is worth $100 or more, you will likely only be able to sell them for $90 per share.
 That $10 spread may not seem significant on its own, but when you multiply it by the amount of shares you want to sell, you could lose out on a lot of potential profit.

-That said, investments in private companies carry risk and volatility (particularly in a downturn), and passing on an opportunity to sell your shares may mean that you realize a smaller or no gain if you wait.
-Consider the “bird in the hand” adage and how important that is to you in the context of your personal financial situation and risk tolerance.
+Investments in private companies carry risk and volatility (particularly in a downturn), and passing on an opportunity to sell your shares may mean that you realize less or no gain if you wait.
+Consider the “bird in the hand” adage and how important liquidity is to you in the context of your personal financial situation and risk tolerance.

 3. The tax implications of a sale